 Eat Protein at Breakfast

 If none of these tips sound achievable to you, this one is as simple as it gets: eat protein for breakfast.

 Americans seem to associate breakfast with lots of carbohydrate-laden food.
 Cereals, bread, waffles, pancakes, muffins, and pastries all contain tons of carbs.
 You may think you’re making a healthy choice with, for example, a bran muffin or a whole-grain cereal, but you could be doing a lot better.

 Carbohydrates won’t do a good job of keeping you full or controlling your blood sugar.
 Protein, on the other hand, will do just that.
-Bacon and eggs is a good choice, believe it or not (as long as you’re not eating a side of white bread with it).
-Add nuts and seeds to oatmeal or nut butter to slice of whole grain toast for other options to include protein in the morning.
+Bacon and eggs are good choices, believe it or not (as long as you’re not eating a side of white bread with it).
+Add nuts and seeds to oatmeal or nut butter to a slice of whole grain toast for other options to include protein in the morning.
 If you’re not grouchy and hungry all morning, you’re less likely to crave sweets and feel fatigued throughout the day.
 Easy!